What is a database and what is normalization?

 The process of rearranging data in a database so that users can use it for additional searches and analysis is known as data normalization.
 To put it simply, it’s the process of creating clean data.
 This process includes removing unstructured and redundant data and standardizing the appearance of the data throughout all records and fields.
 So, let’s get to the core of it and understand more about it in the following details.

-Businesses use normalization to organize data in databases.
+Businesses use normalization to organize complex data in databases.
 When you DB normalize it means creating tables and joining them together based on guidelines intended to protect the information and improve the database’s flexibility by eliminating redundant information and erratic dependencies.

 When redundant data accumulates, you squander disk space, and maintenance problems arise.
 To further define data normalization, data that currently exists and has to be updated must be updated consistently across all locations.
 Modifying a customer’s address is much easier if the data is stored just in the Customer table and not elsewhere in the database.